dtcenter/METcalcpy/docs/Contributors_Guide/index.rst

 The *METcalcpy/metcalcpy/contributed* directory is where contributed code (from outside contributors) is initially saved.

-The *METcalcpy/metcalcpy/diagnostics* directory is where any code that is involved with performing diagnostics is to be saved.
+The *METcalcpy/metcalcpy/diagnostics* directory is for code that is involved with performing diagnostics.

-The  *METcalcpy/metcalpy/pre-processing* directory is for code that is involved with doing any data pre-processing.
+The *METcalcpy/metcalpy/pre-processing* directory is for code that is involved with any data pre-processing.

-Finally, the *METcalcpy/metcalcpy/util* directory contains code that can be re-used by other Python modules.
-In the METcalcpy/metcalcpy directory, there are statistics scripts that are mainly used by METviewer but can be imported by other Python scripts for use.
+The *METcalcpy/metcalcpy/util* directory contains code that can be re-used by other Python modules.

+Finally, the *METcalcpy/metcalcpy* directory contains statistics scripts that are mainly used by METviewer but can be imported by other Python scripts for use.

 Tasks to Perform Before Contributing Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+* You will need a Github account and be included into the METcalcpy Developer's group

 * Create a Github issue describing what the contribute code will do

+* Employ the naming convention ‘feature_<github feature number>_<brief description>’ such as:

+     *feature_123_calculate_xyz*

+   for GitHub feature number *123* with description *xyz*.

 * Select  either an **Enhancement request**  or **New feature request**